• City News

 Mayor Leonard C. Desiderio

-The next City Council meeting will take place on Saturday, May 4, at 9:00 AM on the third floor of City Hall – and we hope to see you there!
+The next City Council meeting will take place on Tuesday, July 23, at 10:00 AM on the third floor of City Hall.

 Best regards from the members of City Council,